-Next, we measure the critical temperature $T_\mathrm{C}$ and critical exponents of the second-order magnetic phase transition of \crbr{} through resonant \mose{} exciton spectroscopy.
+Next, we measure the critical temperature $T_C$ and critical exponents of the second-order magnetic phase transition of \crbr{} through resonant \mose{} exciton spectroscopy.
 To this end, we measure the hysteresis curves of circularly polarized reflection spectra vs.\ $B_\perp$ as a function of temperature (see Supplemental Material \cite{supplemental}).
 For $T < T_\mathrm{C}$, shown in \subfig{fig:criticality}{c}, the splitting at $B_\perp = 0$ provides a measure for the remnant magnetization $m$, which is the order parameter for the phase transition.
 For $T > T_\mathrm{C}$, shown in \subfig{fig:criticality}{d}, the slope of the splitting vs.\ $B_\perp$ is proportional to the magnetic susceptibility $\chi$.
-By fitting the functional forms $m(T) = A_1 \left(1 - T/T_\mathrm{C}\right)^\beta$ and $\chi(T) = A_2 \left(T/T_\mathrm{C} - 1\right)^{-\gamma}$ simultaneously to the experimental data, we find the Curie temperature $T_\mathrm{C} = \SI{29.2(4)}{K}$ as well as the critical exponents $\beta = 0.27(3)$ and $\gamma = 3.1(7)$.
+By fitting the functional forms $m(T) = A_1 \left(1 - T/T_\mathrm{C}\right)^\beta$ and $\chi(T) = A_2 \left(T/T_\mathrm{C} - 1\right)^{-\gamma}$ simultaneously to the experimental data, we find the Curie temperature $T_\mathrm{C} = \SI{21.7(3)}{K}$ as well as the critical exponents $\beta = 0.27(3)$ and $\gamma = 3.1(7)$.
 We also perform similar measurements using the \moke{} and find that the data points fall onto the same curves when normalized with respect to the peak values of $m$ and $\chi$.
 The values we obtain for $\beta$ and $\gamma$ are consistent with the 2D-Heisenberg model with weak anisotropy \cite{Fisher1974}.

 In conclusion, we use resonant exciton reflection measurements of valley splitting in \mose{} to demonstrate a strong magnetic proximity effect due to ferromagnetic \crbr.
-From the gate dependence of the reflection spectra we infer that the resulting valley Zeeman effect is predominantly due to exchange coupling between conduction band electrons in \mose{} and \crbr: remarkably, the strength of this interlayer exchange coupling is comparable to the intralayer exchange coupling in \crbr.
-Our investigation of the magnetic properties of \crbr{} using resonant optical spectroscopy reveals several features such as an electric field dependence of the proximity effect, weak anisotropy $J / K \gtrsim 20$ of the exchange interaction, and the critical exponents associated with the magnetic phase transition.
+From the absence of itinerant hole valley polarization in the reflection spectra we infer that the resulting valley Zeeman effect is predominantly due to exchange coupling between conduction band electrons in \mose{} and \crbr: remarkably, the strength of this interlayer exchange coupling is comparable to the intralayer exchange coupling in \crbr.
+Our investigation of the magnetic properties of \crbr{} using resonant optical spectroscopy reveals several features such as an electric field dependence of the proximity effect, weak anisotropy $J / K \approx 20$ of the exchange interaction, and the critical exponents associated with the magnetic phase transition.

 The data that supports the findings of this Letter is available in the ETH Research Collection \cite{ethResearchCollection}.